 We ask that you bring some basic information and items to every appointment:

-- Arrive 10-20 minutes before your scheduled appointment so we can maximize your time with your provider.
+Arrive 15 minutes before your scheduled appointment (30 minutes for procedures) so we can maximize your time with your provider.

 Effectively managing your health issues depends on active participation by you and your caregivers.